Open-EO/openeo-aggregator/README.md

 - `conf/aggregator.prod.py`

 Use the env var `OPENEO_BACKEND_CONFIG` to point to the desired config path.
-By default, `conf/aggregator.dummy.py` is loaded.

-For example, when using the Docker image, add something like this
+For example, using the example dummy config from the repo:

-    -e OPENEO_BACKEND_CONFIG=/home/openeo/aggregator/conf/aggregator.dev.py
+    export OPENEO_BACKEND_CONFIG=src/openeo_aggregator/config/examples/aggregator.dummy.py

 Also note that these concrete config files will be refactored out of the `openeo-aggregator` repo at some point in the future ([#117](https://github.com/Open-EO/openeo-aggregator/issues/117))